colbisaurusrex/graphql_course/README.md

     - I have seen summary and detail versions of models as a solution for RESTful APIs
     - This is also important for mobile data.
 Smaller responses.

-The point of GraphQL is to solve these issues, among some others.
+The point of GraphQL is to solve these issues among some others.

-# App to build
+## First application: Graphiql client with GraphQl

 Client ---> Express/GraphQL Server ---> Datastore

-# Large Companies
+## Large Companies

 Large companies often don't have a large monolithic data store.
 There are usually a collection of systems responsible for certain pieces of data.
                        Client